ucsb-cs16/s19-ykk/_info/staff.md

   <img src="/s19-ykk/info/mentorPhotos/Matthew-ho.png"  width="300px"  alt="" style="float: left; margin: 0px 10px 20px 10px;">
   <h3> Matthew Ho (Tutor)</h3>
     Preferred Pronouns: He, Him, His<br/>
   <i> "Hi, my name is Matthew, and I'm a second-year computer science student.
 CS16 is a great introduction to the field of computer science, and I am excited to be a tutor for this quarter.
 I want to focus on helping students strengthen their problem-solving skills and feel confident in their ability to program.
-I also want to be a resource for you outside the classroom - from class assignments, to career advice, or just life in general.
-Don't be afraid to email me at matthewho -at- ucsb.edu" </i>
+I also want to be a resource for you outside the classroom - from class assignments, to career advice, or just life in general." </i>
   </td>
 </tr>
   <tr>